Supplements

 Research suggests that low levels of vitamin D may weaken the pelvic floor and lead to chronic pain, and the pain associated with pelvic floor dysfunction (PFD).
 Research findings also suggest that women with at least one pelvic floor disorder and women with urinary incontinence, regardless of age, have significantly lower vitamin D levels.

-It is sometimes difficult to get the amount of vitamin D you need from foods.
-If you have PFD, ask your doctor to check your vitamin D level and find out if you need a vitamin D supplement.
-Please note: Do not exceed 2000mg. vitamin D/day unless prescribed by your doctor.
+It can be challenging to get the amount of vitamin D you need from food (though don't forget to get outside!).
+If you have PFD, ask your doctor to check your vitamin D level and determine whether you need a vitamin D supplement.
+Please note: Do not exceed 2000mg of vitamin D per day unless prescribed by your doctor.

 Iron Supplements

 Iron supplements can cause constipation, which can be very problematic for those with IC/BPS.
 If you are having irregular bowel movements and take an iron supplement or a vitamin and mineral pill with added iron, it may be contributing to IC/BPS flares.
-Talk with your doctor and find out if you need to continue to take the supplement, or if there are alternatives available such as a time-released supplement.
+Talk with your doctor to determine whether you should continue taking the supplement or consider alternatives, such as a time-released version.
 Read more about combatting constipation.

 Prebiotics and Probiotics

 Prebiotics are fibers found in foods that our bodies cannot digest.
-But, we need them to help promote the growth of good gut bugs (beneficial bacteria that live in our gastrointestinal tracts).
+But we need them to help promote the growth of good gut bugs (beneficial bacteria that live in our gastrointestinal tracts).
 Prebiotics are the food for probiotics.
 So, what are probiotics?
-They are a kind of good gut bugs, needed to keep our bodies healthy.
+They are a type of beneficial gut bacteria needed to keep our bodies healthy.

 Some people with IC/BPS, especially those who also have irritable bowel syndrome (IBS), report that probiotics help keep their gastrointestinal symptoms in check.
-Though some of the research looks promising, we still don’t know for sure that taking pre/probiotics is helpful.
-Scientists are trying to figure out exactly which probiotics are best for which health conditions.
+Although some research looks promising, we still don’t know for sure whether taking prebiotics or probiotics is helpful.
+Scientists are trying to determine which probiotics are best for which health conditions.
 In addition, food manufacturers are working on how to keep these bugs alive in various products.
-The bottom line: Talk with your doctor before you take a pre/probiotic supplement.
-See below for a list of food that contain pre and probiotics.
+The bottom line: Talk with your doctor before taking a prebiotic or probiotic supplement.
+See below for a list of foods that contain prebiotics and probiotics.

-Researchers are exploring the benefits of certain polyunsaturated fatty acids.
-Our bodies needs certain fatty acids for many functions such as normal growth of cells and functioning of our brains and nerves.
+Researchers are exploring the benefits of specific polyunsaturated fatty acids.
+Our bodies need certain fatty acids for many functions, such as normal cell growth and the functioning of our brains and nerves.
 There are different types of polyunsaturated fatty acids.
-Omega 3 fatty acids possess anti-inflammatory properties.
-In turn, Omega 6 fatty acids can promote inflammation in the body.
-The typical Western diet of snack foods like chips, popcorn, crackers, etc. are made with various vegetable oils such as corn, safflower, and sunflower oil that are the primary sources of Omega 6.
+Omega-3 fatty acids possess anti-inflammatory properties.
+In turn, Omega-6 fatty acids can promote inflammation in the body.
+The typical Western diet of snack foods like chips, popcorn, and crackers is made with various vegetable oils, such as corn, safflower, and sunflower, which are the primary sources of Omega-6.

-Our body cannot produce Omega 3 or Omega 6 fatty acids.
+Our bodies cannot produce Omega-3 or Omega-6 fatty acids.
 Instead, we get these fatty acids from the foods we eat.
-Although both are essential, we need to get more Omega 3 fatty acids for good health.
-These are found in salmon, tuna, mackerel and other cold-water, oily fish.
-Omega 3 fatty acids come from both animal and plant sources.
-However, your body does not use the plant sources as efficiently as animal sources which make the Omega 3 fatty acids from fish better.
-However, vegetarians should still try to increase their intake of Omega 3 fatty acids through food.
-Two, three-ounce servings of a fish per week, such as salmon, can provide those needed Omega 3 fatty acids.
-Below is a list of IC/BPS-friendly foods that are high in Omega 3 fatty acids.
+Although both are essential, we need to consume more Omega-3 fatty acids for good health.
+These are found in salmon, tuna, mackerel, and other cold-water, oily fish.
+Omega-3 fatty acids come from both animal and plant sources.
+However, your body does not use plant sources as efficiently as animal sources, making the Omega-3 fatty acids from fish more effective.
+However, vegetarians should still aim to increase their intake of Omega-3 fatty acids through food (or consider a plant-based Omega-3 supplement).
+Two to three-ounce servings of a fish per week, such as salmon, can provide those needed Omega-3 fatty acids.
+Below is a list of IC/BPS-friendly foods that are high in Omega-3 fatty acids.

 Antioxidants

 Antioxidants are compounds that naturally occur in foods such as blueberries, green peppers, spinach, kale, and walnuts.
-The three major antioxidants in foods are vitamin C, beta carotene and vitamin E. Studies show that eating foods high in antioxidants can improve your immune system and relieve inflammation.
-A good rule of thumb in selecting foods high in antioxidants is: the deeper the color of the food, the more antioxidant rich the food.
+The three primary antioxidants in foods are vitamin C, beta carotene, and vitamin E. Studies show that eating foods high in antioxidants can improve your immune system and relieve inflammation.
+A good rule of thumb for selecting foods high in antioxidants is: the deeper the color, the more antioxidant-rich the food.

 IC/BPS-Friendly Foods with Functional Compounds